Using Fortanix Data Security Manager with MongoDB Encryption at Rest - Windows

 You can add -vvvvv at the end of the command to run the same command in debug mode.

-8. This will create a Security-object in Fortanix DSM as shown below.
+8. This will create a Security-object in Fortanix DSM.

 9. Verify the key operations using the Activity Logs.